AdobeDocs/analytics.en/help/analyze/landing.md

 The Learning page contains hands-on video tours, tutorials, and links to documentation.

-Use the Learning page in Adobe Analytics to learn beginner, intermediate, or advanced features and use-cases in Adobe Analytics.
+Use the Learning page in Adobe Analytics to learn beginner, intermediate, or advanced features and use cases in Adobe Analytics.

 ### Access the Learning page